chipcleary/symfony_mailer_example/README.md

    your custom module to be.
 2. Review what's there:

-- YOUR_MODULE.info.yml: same as always.
-You may want to change the package.
+- YOUR_MODULE.info.yml: same as for any custom module.
 - YOUR_MODULE.routing.yml: Defines the path for testing your custom email.
 You may want to delete this file when done.
 - YOUR_MODULE.libraries.yml: Declares CSS.
 You may want to declare css here or